 - Proof of nationality e.g. copy of ID, passport (Candidates with multiple nationalities must decide at application stage under which nationality they apply)

-- Proof of residence (only for applicants who wish to apply for the Erasmus Mundus scholarship)
+- Proof of residence (for applicants who wish to apply for the Erasmus Mundus scholarship)

 - (European format) CV

-- Copy of academic transcripts and diploma (including copy of original and translated certified copy if original is not in English)
+- Copy of academic transcripts and diploma (including copy of original and translated certified copy if original is not in English, attach a diploma supplement that explains the credit point system of your university if it is not according to the ECTS credit point system)

 - Copy of school-leaving certificate (high school certificate) (translated certified copy if original is not in English)